iKostanOrg/codewars/README.md

 <!-- markdownlint-disable MD013 -->
-This fix worked for me (but as of 26-Jan-2020 you have to wipe out the environment for every build -- see comment from Grimmy below).
+This fix worked for me (but as of 26-Jan-2020 you have to wipe out the environment for every build, see comment from Grimmy below).

 [Source](https://stackoverflow.com/questions/59846065/read-the-docs-build-fails-with-cannot-import-name-packagefinder-from-pip-in)
 </details>